Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 CPTO & Co-Founder

-In retail, waste management is no longer a formality: it is a legal, operational, and reputational risk.
+In retail, waste management is no longer a formality: it is a legal, operational and reputational risk.

 Today, collecting waste is not enough.

-Companies must ensure traceability, audit-ready data, and full compliance with Law 7/2022.
+Companies must ensure traceability, audit-ready data and full compliance with Law 7/2022.

 It goes beyond physical collection.
 It includes three key dimensions:

-• Operational: coordination with authorized waste operators.
+• Operational: coordination with authorised waste operators.

 • Documentary: contracts, identification documents (ID forms), certificates.

-Types of Waste in Retail
+Types of waste in retail

 Retail businesses primarily generate: